JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Advanced animation.md

 ]
 ```

-The big difference to the previous example [Simple example](#Simple%20example) is that we track our created instances [FrontInstanceGroup](frontend/Reference/Frontend%20IO/FrontInstanceGroup.md), so that we can remove them later for our SVG canvas (aka [Graphics](frontend/Reference/Graphics/Graphics.md))
+The key difference from the previous example [Simple Example](#Simple%20example) is that we track our created instances using [FrontInstanceGroup](frontend/Reference/Frontend%20IO/FrontInstanceGroup.md), allowing us to remove them later from our SVG canvas (also known as [Graphics](frontend/Reference/Graphics/Graphics.md)).

 ![](./../../../Bubbles%20video%20to%20gif.gif)

-All positions and radiuses are passed in two solid symbols `cPool` and `rPool`, then we only need to perform two data transactions to our frontend, which saves a lot of resources, when it comes to make objects flying on the screen.
-Because of the payload matters less, than each act of transactions in terms of the transport load.
+All positions and radii are stored in two solid symbols, `cPool` and `rPool`.
+This means we only need to perform two data transactions with our frontend, significantly saving resources when animating objects on the screen.
+The payload size matters less than the number of transactions in terms of transport load.